Your Local Austin Concrete Contractors

 Rebar: Steel bar used to reinforce concrete.
 It is used to increase tensile strength and comes in varying thicknesses.
 These terms are interchangeable for rebar.
 Ex: #3 rebar=3/8” rebar, #4 rebar=1/2” rebar, #5 rebar=5/8” rebar

-Exposed aggregate/pebble finish: Light washing of the concrete is done to expose underlying aggregate.
+Exposed aggregate/pebble finish: Light washing of the concrete is done to expose the underlying aggregate.
 Allows a more decorative look with slip resistance.

 Textured Broom Finish: Can be done lightly or roughly, usually done on outdoor concrete, it is achieved by running a broom over setting concrete.
 It provides slip resistance.

 Acid Stain: Acid stains are chemical stains with pigmentation that bind permanently to concrete.
-They are available in limited colors, but final finished product gives a variegated marble look.
+They are available in limited colors, the final finished product gives a variegated marble look.
 Will not crack, chip, or peel.

-Water based stains: Are stains with water as a base, they use a pigmentation that can penetrate the concrete but are more prone to cracking, chipping, or peeling.
+Water-based stains: Are stains with water as a base, they use a pigmentation that can penetrate the concrete but are more prone to cracking, chipping, or peeling.
 The benefit of using these types of stains is that they are available in a wider variety of colors and are not as permanent as acid stains.
 They also give more of a uniform look as compared to acid stains.